Updated on May 29, 2026 Responding to Climate Change

 Initiatives and Results

-The Kuraray Group's Scope 3 (Category 1) emissions decreased by 6.8%, from 3,506 thousand tons-CO2e in 2023 to 3,268 thousand tons-CO2e in 2024 (decreased by 10.0% compared to 2021).
-We will continue to collaborate with our suppliers to reduce GHG emissions.
+The Kuraray Group's Scope 3 (Category 1) GHG emissions decreased slightly from 3,268 thousand tons-CO2e in 2024 to 3,256 thousand tons-CO2e in 2025 (a 10.3% reduction compared with 2021).
+We will continue to collaborate with our suppliers to advance efforts to reduce GHG emissions.

 < Regarding the Revision of GHG Emissions >